Troy Browns

-The Troy Browns were a minor league baseball team based in Troy, Kansas in 1895.
-The Troy Browns played as members of the Kansas State League, winning the league championship in their only season of play.
+The Troy Browns were a minor league baseball team based in Troy, Kansas, In 1895, the Browns played as members of the independent Kansas State League, winning the league championship in their only season of play.

 History

-Minor league baseball in Troy, Kansas began during the 1895 season.
-In 1895, the Troy Browns played as members of the four–team Independent level Kansas State League.
+Minor league baseball in Troy, Kansas began during the 1895 season, when the Troy "Browns" played as members of the four–team Independent level Kansas State League.
 The Emporia Maroons, Leavenworth Soldiers and Topeka Giants teams joined Troy in beginning league play on May 16, 1895.

-Troy was noted to be the smallest city in the four–team league, with the team first forming in March, 1895.
+Troy was noted to be the smallest city in the four–team league, with the team first forming in March 1895.
 The Browns were noted to have played exhibition games against the nearby St. Joseph Saints, losing the games by scores of 12–7, 20–18 and 9–1.
 It was noted that Troy, Kansas native Bert Wakefield played for the team, integrating the Troy roster.
 Pearce Chiles was noted to have been the captain of the team at the beginning of the season, replaced by Wakefield when Chiles was traded.
 Jacob Buckhart, an American Indian catcher, also was noted to have played for Troy.

 It was reported in the Leavenworth newspaper that Bert Wakefield was initially denied entrance to the team hotel in Leavenworth.
 When manager Bill Devereaux intervened and threatened to move the team to another hotel, Wakefield was allowed to stay at the hotel with his teammates.